 What are Mosquitoes?

-The house mosquito is actually a type of fly that has a thin body, thin wings and long legs.
+The mosquito is actually a type of fly that has a thin body, thin wings and long legs.
 The male mosquito does not have mouthparts that penetrate and will feed on nectar like other insects.
 While female mosquitoes also feed on nectar, they use their mouthparts to puncture skin and feed on human and animal blood.
 The blood is used to supplement a female mosquito’s diet with essential proteins and iron which she uses, along with carbohydrates derived from plant nectar, to assist in the development of her eggs.

 Why do I have them?